What to Consider When Adding Trucks to Your Fleet

 Additional revenue.

-The obvious first positive outcome of adding trucks to your fleet is the increase in revenue generated by the ability to accept more loads.
+An obvious positive outcome of adding trucks to your fleet is the increase in revenue generated by the ability to accept more loads.
 If you’ve found yourself with available capital to put towards adding trucks, then adding to your cash flow is probably the most important thing on your mind.
 Depending on which type of truck you’re considering, you could add anywhere from $2,500-$5,000 per truck to your weekly revenue.

 If you’re familiar with one type of truck, it’s probably best to stick to what you know best unless you’re considering drastically increasing your fleet operations.
 For example, if you have mostly dry vans in your fleet, adding reefers could increase your costs more than you’re expecting due to higher insurance rates, more repairs, etc. Overall, adding a truck is a great way to boost your profits if you’re able to take on the out-of-pocket costs.